 - A launch teaser campaign to stimulate intrigue and discussion around the culture change and subliminal messaging of what the new Values would be

 - Designing and delivering three days of cultural immersion events for all staff in the UK to launch the new Mission, Vision and Values, with parallel events in India.
 For more information on these immersion events, please refer to the separate case study

 A communications plan and immersion events alone will not embed the desired culture.
-We developed an implementation roadmap to enable individuals and teams to be empowered and take ownership for embedding the new culture in to work practices and for their future success.
+We developed an implementation roadmap to enable individuals and teams to be empowered and take ownership of embedding the new culture into work practices and for their future success.
 This included identifying influences within the business and activating managers and key people as culture champions.

 This gap analysis then enabled a comprehensive and coordinated approach to embedding the new Mission, Vision and Values into work practices.

 Regular Pulse surveys have been implemented to monitor progress and provide staff opportunity to detail what else needs to be done to fully embed the designed culture, as well as continue to progress towards fulfilling their new vision.